apache/druid/docs/tutorials/tutorial-query.md

 ### Query SQL over HTTP

-The SQL queries are submitted as JSON over HTTP.
+You can submit queries directly to the Druid Broker over HTTP.

 The tutorial package includes an example file that contains the SQL query shown above at `quickstart/tutorial/wikipedia-top-pages-sql.json`.
 Let's submit that query to the Druid Broker: